telerik/blazor-docs/_contentTemplates/chart/chart-tooltip-context-templates.md

 * `FormattedValue` - maps to the default rendering of the tooltip, formatted as a string.
  * Use this when the chart's data is bound by [Independent Series Binding]({%slug components/chart/databind%}#independent-series-binding).
 You can parse this to a numerical value (`int`, `double`, etc.) in order to apply formatting.
 Otherwise, use the `DataItem` to get the value of the point.

 * `DataItem` - provides the data model of the current series item.
 You may need to cast it to its type.
+If you are using [Date Axis]({%slug components/chart/date-axis%}) the `DataItem` will contain the aggregated value.

+* `Category` - provides information on the category the data point is located in.
+You may need to cast it to its type, for example `DateTime`, `string`, `int` or another type.

 * `Percentage` - applicable to [Donut]({%slug components/chart/types/donut%}), [Pie]({%slug components/chart/types/pie%}) and [Stacked 100%]({%slug components/chart/stack%}#stack-100) Charts - the percentage value of the current data point from the whole.